repros-dev/trace-model/README.md

 Successfully tagged cirss/trace-model:latest
 ```

-## Running and confirming the reproducibility of the demonstration
+## Run and confirm the reproducibility of the demonstration

 The demonstration and its products are stored under in the `demo` directory tree:
 ```